th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/basic.md

     href: ../../requirements/software#apache-cassandra-node
 ---

-There you can find links and recommendations for installation of Kubernetes and Cassandra clusters without unnessesery abstractions.
+Here you can find links and recommendations to install Kubernetes and Cassandra clusters.
 We recommend this option for production system.

 <!--more-->

-You can find some th2 use cases with provided machines listing.
+You can find th2 use cases with the provided machines' listing.

 <recommendations :items="use_cases_link"></recommendations>

 ## Run Kubernetes and Cassandra clusters

-Run Kubernetes and Cassandra clusters with instructions given in th2 software requirements:
+Run Kubernetes and Cassandra clusters with instructions given in the th2 software requirements:

 <recommendations :items="clusters_link"></recommendations>